MaxScale with MariaDB Replication in Docker containers

 auto_rejoin=true

-• Define the Service for read write split between Master and Slave listening on port 4006.
+- Define the Service for read write split between

 [RW-Service]